ACEP ID:

 Originally approved September 2003

-The American College of Emergency Physicians (ACEP) believes that emergency physicians have a fundamental professional responsibility to protect the confidentiality of their patients' personal health information.
-Federal and state laws, including the federal health information privacy regulations implemented under the Health Insurance Portability and Accountability Act (HIPAA), articulate and reinforce this responsibility.
+The American College of Emergency Physicians (ACEP) believes that emergency physicians have a fundamental professional responsibility to care for all patients seeking emergency medical treatment and to protect the confidentiality of their patients’ personal health information accessed in the process.
+Federal and state laws, including the Emergency Medical Treatment and Labor Act (EMTALA) and the health information privacy regulations implemented under the Health Insurance Portability and Accountability Act (HIPAA), articulate and reinforce this responsibility.

 In their interactions with ED patients, law enforcement officers may use video or audio recording devices.
-These recordings may include interaction or communication between ED patients and physicians or other ED staff only with the consent of all parties.
+ACEP believes that because these recordings may include interaction or communication between ED patients and physicians or other ED staff, they should only be made with the consent of all parties.

 Law enforcement information gathering activities in the ED should not interfere with essential patient care.